 Before thinking of undertaking this trek, you must make sure that you want to and that you can.
 Practice some aerobic exercises starting months before you go.
 Also, while on the route, you must take care of your body.
 Keep it hydrated.
 Drink plenty of water.

 To those who don’t think they want to do the express trek to EBC, we have several other Everest Base Camp trekking packages including Short EBC Trekking, Everest Base Camp Trek, and many others.
 For any queries or some suggestions, you can contact us.

 Best Time for Express Everest Base Camp Trek

-Autumn (September, October, and November) and Spring (March, April, and May) are the best time for trekking in Everest region.
-During these times, weather is stable and temperature is mild.
+Autumn (September, October, and November) and Spring (March, April, and May) are the best time for trekking in the Everest region.
+During these times, the weather is stable and the temperature is mild.
 The stable weather improves visibility and also provides the best experience of trekking.

 The short Everest base camp trek is doable in Winter (November, December, and January) and in Summer (June, July, and August) as well.
 But for Everest base camp trekking in offseasons, you will need special and proper plans and gears.

 Trek Difficulties During Express Everest Base Camp Trek